userfront/guide/all/docs/api-client.md

 ::::: row
 :::: left

-### First factor code
+### The first factor code

-This response is returned when using one of the following methods when MFA is enabled for your tenant:
+The response to the right is returned when using one of the following methods when **MFA is enabled** for your tenant:

 - [Sign up with password](#alternate-response-mfa-first-factor-code)
 - [Log in with password](#alternate-response-mfa-first-factor-code-2)
 - [Log in with login link](#alternate-response-mfa-first-factor-code-3)
 - [Reset password with link credentials](#alternate-response-mfa-first-factor-code-4)

-The response contains a `firstFactorCode`, strategies, and channels to use in order to [Request code](#request-code) and [Submit code](#submit-code) via the MFA endpoints.
+The response contains a `firstFactorCode`, strategies, and channels to use in order to [Send security code](#send-security-code) and [Login with security code](#login-with-security-code) via the MFA endpoints.

 ::::
 :::: right